-Can’t decide which rose variety to grow in your garden?
-I know how you feel.
+Do you know how to identify rose variety?
 The rose is one big plant family.
-The third largest in the plant world, to be exact.
+The third-largest in the plant world, to be exact.
 And identifying one isn't the easiest of tasks.
 You can choose to plant one rose type or have different kinds in your garden.
-Either way, learning how to identify rose variety can help you decide which kind of rose you can grow best.
-Read on to learn more.

 Main Categories Of Roses